shffer/longpoly/README.md

 Longpoly provides a suite of tools to analyse longitudinal data.
 These are intended to be applied in instances where expected rates of change may vary across performance levels.
-The motivating use-case for longpoly was to investigate how average rates of cognitive decline depend on mean performance, but its utility extends to longitudinal data for other outcomes where similar relationships may be observed.
+The motivating use case for longpoly was to investigate how average rates of cognitive decline depend on mean performance, but its utility extends to longitudinal data for other outcomes where similar relationships may be observed.